US consumer borrowing up $24 billion in May

 WASHINGTON — Americans increased their borrowing in May at the fastest pace in a year and a half, boosted by a big increase in credit card borrowing.

-The Federal Reserve says consumer debt rose $24.5 billion in May after an increase of $10 billion in April.
+Consumer debt rose $24.5 billion in May after an increase of $10 billion in April, the Federal Reserve reported Monday.
 It was the biggest monthly increase since a rise of $24.8 billion in November 2016.

 The category that includes credit cards climbed $16.3 billion in May after increasing by $5 billion in April.